Atigit15/Interview-Prep/DSA/README.md

-- Find implementation of various data structures and algorithm in my other Github Repo - [C++ Templates](https://github.com/Atigit15/CP_Templates). <br>
+- Find the implementation of various data structures and algorithms in my other Github Repo - [C++ Templates](https://github.com/Atigit15/CP_Templates). <br>
-- This will give the overview, subtopics and resources of each topic in DSA that is required to crack any SDE interview.
+- This will give the overview, subtopics, and resources of each topic in DSA that is required to crack any SDE interview.
 # Topics
 1. Array
 2. LinkedList